 Dr. Shoho has published in a number of top tier journals including Leadership and Policy in Schools, Educational Administration Quarterly, Journal of School Leadership, Journal of Educational Administration, The High School Journal, and The International Journal of Educational Management.
 His research focuses on aspiring principals and assistant principals, high school social processes, and organizational cultures.
 Dr. Shoho co-authored with Drs.
 Bruce Barnett and Ashley Oleszewski a journal article providing a comprehensive literature review on assistant principals.
 He served as the PI for a three-year, $300,000 Texas High School Project grant geared at preparing high school principals.
 He also co-authored several articles with Bruce Barnett on the challenges and experiences of new principals.
 In 2010, he served as the President for the University Council for Educational Administration (UCEA).

-Dr. Shoho earned his Ed.D. at Arizona State University, M.Ed. at the University of Hawaii, and his B.S.E.E. in Electrical Engineering at California State University at Fullerton, whereupon he worked as an Electrical Engineer at Rockwell International designing gyroscope guidance systems for Minuteman Intercontinental Ballistic Missiles (ICBMs).
+Dr. Shoho earned his Ed.D. at Arizona State University, M.Ed. at the University of Hawaii at Manoa, and his B.S.E.E. in Electrical Engineering at California State University at Fullerton, whereupon he worked as an Electrical Engineer at Rockwell International designing gyroscope guidance systems for Minuteman Intercontinental Ballistic Missiles (ICBMs).
 He subsequently taught high school mathematics in Hawaii before moving into higher education.

 He was selected to the inaugural class of UTSA’s Provost Fellows class in 2009 as well as selected to Leadership San Antonio sponsored by the Greater San Antonio Chamber of Commerce and the Hispanic Chamber of Commerce and Leadership North East Independent School District.